DiegoJunges/DiegoJunges/README.md

 - 👨🏻‍🚀 I'm a university student of Systems and Development Computer Technology/Software;

-- 👨🏻‍💻 I’m working on Accenture :wink:;
+- 👨🏻‍💻 I’m working on PicPay :wink:;

 - 🌱 I’m currently learning about KAFKA and GRPC with Golang;